 Let’s look at an example of a great entry-level cover letter opening:

 As a longtime user and fan of SmogTech’s peerless cloud services, I was thrilled to see the opening for an entry-level IT researcher.
 With my IT university background as well as a dedicated consumer of your cloud offerings, I know I can use my skill set and knowledge to quickly become a valuable member of the SmogTech team.

 How ‘bout that?
 This intro is written specifically about the company, and it gives them an enticing taste of how you would be a perfect addition to their team.
 This makes a great cover letter opening paragraph, and it will make them want to read on.

 Pro Tip: As we did above, mention the firm’s name in the beginning paragraph, as well.
 It feels more personalized, and it assures the hiring manager that they’re reading a dedicated cover letter.

 When making a resume in our builder, drag & drop bullet points, skills, and auto-fill the boring stuff.
 Spell check?

 Check.
 Start building . professional resume template here for free

 will score your resume and tell you Zety’s resume builder exactly how to make it better.

 Now we get down to the fundamentals—it’s time to sell them on why you’re the best candidate out of that stack of 200+ others.

-—unless you get this core section right.
+—but they won't be if you get this core section right.